Uzbekistan: 13 Days on the Silk Road

 Tosh Darvoza Hotel

 • If you have one day in Khiva, definitely stay inside the city walls.
-If you’re not inside the walls, you have to pay an entrance fee.
+If you’re not inside the walls, you have to pay an entrance fee to visit inside the city walls.
 Note: we didn’t pay this fee and avoided buildings that required you pay an additional fee to enter.

 • If you are staying inside and exit, security guards may stop you on your return.
 Just show your hotel booking and they will let you through.